If we wanted to start all over from scratch, given the current state of our knowledge and technologies, what would we do?

 —Michael P. Watson

 We have sufficient knowledge (and technologies) to provide a high quality of life and abundance for everyone… but we must ask ourselves the right question: “What do we want?” (as a species, worldwide).

 Then, with a specific goal in mind, we will be able to do it, no matter how hard it is, and even if it takes several generations… at least if we dare to do what’s necessary to achieve what we want.

 “The world is a dangerous place, not because of those who do evil, but because of those who look on and do nothing.”

-“Eutopia” is ‘my’ vision about how I think the world could be… and I wish, will be.
+“Eutopia” is ‘my’ vision about how the world could be… and I wish, will be.
 It must be taken as food for thoughts, not as a blueprint of what should be done.
-The objective is to simply open minds, to make people think and see the world, our current society, from a different angle, with a fresh look.
+The objective is to simply open minds, to make people think and see the world, our different systems and types of society, with a fresh look, from different angles.

-“Eutopia” means “good place”, which ostensibly would be the more appropriate term for our concept.
+“Eutopia” means “good place”, which ostensibly would be the more appropriate term for this vision.

 I ask you therefore, above all, to keep an open mind and leave behind everything that exists or has existed (philosophical, social, political, economic, religious, and spiritual ideologies and movements), no matter if it worked or failed.

 Some things might be childish, foolish or romantic.
 Some things may not be based on current knowledge nor backed up by science (yet), it can just be what feels logical and right based on my feelings, experience or judgment.